speedith/speedith/README.md

 --------------------------------------------------------------------------------

-# Building _Diabelli_ #
+# Building _MixR_ #

-The Isabelle driver for Diabelli currently depends on _I3P_.
+The Isabelle driver for MixR currently depends on _I3P_.
 The sources of the I3P framework are available from [the I3P's official web page](http://www-pu.informatik.uni-tuebingen.de/i3p/).

-Note that all other Diabelli components do not depend on I3P, which makes them usable in a plain NetBeans platform (without I3P modules).
+Note that all other MixR components do not depend on I3P, which makes them usable in a plain NetBeans platform (without I3P modules).